 5 CV and Job Application Tips.
-Today’s world has become very competitive especially in the workplace.
-A lot of companies both big and small are shutting down.
-Which make things very difficult for those who have been unemployed and have little experience, as people have been previously employed with many experiences and training are more likely to find employment quicker.
-This is why it has become very important to create a CV that makes an outstanding job application.
-I am not going to lie to you this is very hard work.
-This is why in today’s post, I am going to share my top 5 CV and Applications tips.
+Hey everyone, I hope you are well.
+In today’s post, I will be sharing 5 CV and Job Application Tips.
+CV stands for Curriculum Vitae in the UK or Resume in the USA.
+Today’s world has become very competitive, especially in the workplace.
+A lot of companies, both big and small, are shutting down.
+Which make things very difficult for those who have been unemployed and have little experience, as people who have been previously employed with many experiences and training are more likely to find employment quicker.
+This is why it has become essential to create a CV that makes a great job application.
+I am not going to lie to you.
+This is arduous work.
+This is why, in today’s post, I am going to share my top 5 CV and Applications tips.

-A CV should be 2 pages max.
-This is because employers spend an average just 8 seconds looking at one CV and do not want to read your life story as there is a pile of Cvs to go through.
+A CV should be two pages max.
+This is because employers spend an average of just 8 seconds looking at one CV and do not want to read your life story as there is a pile of Cvs to go through.
 Keep it punchy and straight to the point.
 If the company uses Application forms, the boxes indicate how much information is needed for each section.
-Do not try to squeeze in any more information unless there is another box for more information.
+Do not try to squeeze in any more information unless there is another box for more details.

 Tell The Truth

 I know everyone wants to have the perfect CV/Applications.
-So sometimes we intend to put a little white lie on the Application.
-Now there is nothing wrong with a little white lie, however, there will be a problem when the employer checks your background and references.
-You may also be caught at the interview stage as that’s when the employer will refer back to the Application and ask you some questions based form the information on the Application.
+So sometimes, we intend to put a little white lie on the Application.
+Now there is nothing wrong with a bit of white lie.
+However, there will be a problem when the employer checks your background and references.
+You may also be caught at the interview stage, as that’s when the employer will refer back to the Application and ask you some questions based form the information on the Application.

 Include A Personal Statement

-This is a very important section you must add in a CV/ Application.
-What it does is it explains to the employer why you are the best person for the job.
+This is a critical section you must add to a CV/ Application.
+What it does is explains to the employer why you are the best person for the job.
 Keep it short and point-blank sweet in a few sentences.
-Telling the employer what you want to know about you and be really positive about yourself.
+Telling the employer what you want to know about yourself and be positive about yourself.

 Proof Read Your Work